Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are the Different Types of Calming Dog Beds?

 There are several types of calming dog beds.
 The variety helps you select a calming dog bed that more accurately suits your dog’s needs.
-If your dog displays certain behaviors when he is anxious, a bed geared to meet that specific behavior will be much more beneficial for him.
+If your dog displays certain behaviors when they are anxious, a bed geared to meet that specific behavior will be much more beneficial for them.

 Bolstered dog beds are a version of calming dog beds that have raised edges along the sides.
 Many calming dog beds have this feature, but not all of them do.
 The raised edges give your dog a place to lean, rest its head, and feel secure.
 These are ideal for dogs that enjoy curling up and feeling safely surrounded.